MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 "alpn" must also be specified in order for the RR to be "self-consistent" ({{service-mode}}).

-Each scheme that uses this SvcParamKey defines a "default set" of supported ALPNs, which SHOULD NOT be empty.
+Each scheme that uses this SvcParamKey defines a "default set" of ALPNs that are supported by nearly all clients and servers, which MAY be empty.
 To determine the set of protocol suites supported by an endpoint (the "SVCB ALPN set"), the client adds the default set to the list of `alpn-id`s unless the